About the Book

 The plot of Ghost Buddy develops as Billy Broccoli and the talented ghost Hoover encounter and solve one problem after another problem.
 Help students identify the problems and the solutions in the novel that create conflict and interest.
 Also guide them to analyze what Billy’s solutions tell about his character.

-Use the graphic organizer on Resource #2: Identify Problem and Solution to model for students how to think about the problems and solutions in a work of fiction.
+Use the graphic organizer on the Ghost Buddy: Zero to Hero Identifying Problem and Solution Worksheet printable to model for students how to think about the problems and solutions in a work of fiction.

 Not long after Billy moves into his new bedroom, he discovers that his roommate is a ghost.
 At first, Billy is pretty freaked out and shrieks and hides under the covers.
 Then his curiosity gets the better of him and he gets to know and even like Hoover.
 What does this tell us about Billy?
 Even though he’s scared at first, he is brave enough to get to know a ghost—and he’s smart enough to let Hoover help him.